Aplhageek/Prisma/notes.md

 ## Models

 In Prisma, models represent tables in your database schema.
 Each model should at least include an `id` field.

 ### Field Structure

 Every field in a model follows these conventions:

 1. **Name of the Field**: Specifies the name of the field in the database table.
 2. **Type of Field**: Describes the data type of the field.
-Supported types include:
+Supported types
+   include:
    - `Int`
    - `Id`
    - `String`
    - `User`
    - Additional types such as `BigInt`, `Float`, `Boolean`, `DateTime`, and `JSON` (supported by a limited number of databases).

 ## Type Modifiers and Attributes in Prisma Models

-3. **Type Modifiers**: These modifiers denote the optional or required status of fields:
+3. **Type Modifiers**: These modifiers denote the optional or required status of
+   fields:

    - `?` indicates that the field is optional.
    - `!` indicates that the field is required.

 4. **Attributes**: Attributes define specific properties or behaviors of fields in Prisma models:
    - `@default(value)`: Sets a default value for the field.
 For example, `@default(autoincrement())` is used to automatically increment values, typically for ID fields.
    - `@unique`: Ensures that the field's value is unique across all records in the database.
    - `@id`: Marks the field as the primary key of the model.
    - `@map(name)`: Specifies the name of the database column to which the field maps.
    - `@updatedAt`: Automatically updates the field with the current timestamp whenever the record is updated.
    - `@relation`: Defines relationships between models, specifying fields and constraints.

+**Note** that using `id Int @id @default(autoincrement())` can hit max integer and cause integer overflow error and our instance will go down

 These attributes and modifiers allow precise control over the structure and behavior of database fields in Prisma, ensuring data integrity and flexibility in schema design.

 ### Extra Types

 - **unsupported**: Used when migrating between different databases to list unsupported data types.
 - **Bytes**: Used to represent byte information.
 - **JSON**: Supported by only a few databases.